pwall567/json-kotlin/README.md

 #### Using existing tags from other software

-If you have classes that already contain contain annotations for the above purposes, you can tell `json-kotlin` to use those annotations by specifying them in a `JSONConfig`:
+If you have classes that already contain annotations for the above purposes, you can tell `json-kotlin` to use those annotations by specifying them in a `JSONConfig`:
 ```kotlin
     val config = JSONConfig().apply {